Óscar Mingueza: Celta Vigo

 On 31 July 2022, Mingueza joined fellow La Liga side Celta Vigo on a permanent four-year deal for a reported fee of €3 million.

+Crystal Palace

+On 9 July 2026, Mingueza signed for Premier League club Crystal Palace.

 International career

 Due to the isolation of some national team players following the positive COVID-19 test of Sergio Busquets, Spain's under-21 squad was called up for the international friendly against Lithuania on 8 June 2021.
 Mingueza made his senior debut in the match as Spain won 4–0.
 Later that month, he was included in Spain's preliminary squad for the 2020 Summer Olympics.

 Personal life

 Óscar's younger sister, Ariadna, is also a professional footballer, having made her debut for Barcelona's women's team on 6 March 2021.
+His father, Juan Carlos Mingueza, is the current mayor of Santa Perpètua de Mogoda since 2026, representing Santa Perpètua en Comú.